Fleur de sel: Americas

 Mexico has produced both sea salt and flor de sal since Aztec times from the Lagoon of Cuyutlán on the Pacific Coast.
 There is a museum in Cuyutlán dedicated to the history and technique of flor de sal production.

-Flor de sal is also harvested along the beaches of Celestun in Yucatan, Mexico, where Mayans cultivated salt 1,500 years ago for its distribution throughout Mesoamerican trade routes extending to Guatemala, Central America and the Caribbean.
+Flor de sal is also harvested along the beaches of Celestun in Yucatán, Mexico, where Mayans cultivated salt 1,500 years ago for its distribution throughout Mesoamerican trade routes extending to Guatemala, Central America and the Caribbean.

 Brazil started producing flor de sal in 2008 in the traditional salt-producing area of Macau in the state of Rio Grande do Norte.
 The salt kept for use in Brazil is iodized, as required by the Brazilian law for all salt intended for human consumption, but that intended for export is not.
 The main producer is ArtSal - Flor De Sal.

 Mineral composition

 Because it is harvested naturally from the sea and is usually not refined, fleur de sel has more mineral complexity than common table salt.
 The following is a chemical analysis of Flos Salis, a flor de sal by Portuguese company Marisol: